Some notes

 Scene twenty-five

 Much high seas derring-do follows.
 Abdurakhman plays an active role in this victory.
 Swedish ships are forced to self-destruct, but Russian sailors prevent this.
 Abdurakhman accepts the sword and surrender of the ultra-European, blond, Swedish commander.
 Abdurakhman salutes his fallen enemy with great dignity.
-[A commoner, a foreigner at that, is as capable of nobility as any well-born commander.]
+[A commoner, a non-European foreigner at that, is as capable of nobility as any well-born "western" commander]

 Scene twenty-six

-*--At this time Churchill was known for his role as English Admiralty Lord.
-He
+time Churchill was known for his role as English Admiralty Lord.
+As WW2 broke out in western Europe and

 Scene twenty-seven